CENTRE COLLEGE DIRECTORY

 The main telephone number for Centre College is 859.238.5200.
 Calls to this number will be routed to the appropriate extension.
 In an after-hours emergency, call 859.236.4357.

-Patrick Kagan-Moore is professor of dramatic arts at Centre College, where he has taught since 1992.
-He was awarded the Hazelrigg Professorship in Dramatic Arts in 2004.
+Patrick Kagan-Moore is professor of theatre at Centre College, where he has taught since 1992.

 A teacher and producing theatre artist for more than 35 years, Kagan-Moore teaches a wide range of courses in Centre’s dramatic arts program as well as humanities courses in the college’s general studies program.
 He regularly directs at least one of Centre’s three major productions each year.
 Recent successful shows have included Assassins, Buried Child, and Our Country’s Good.